giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 - [jEdit](http://www.jedit.org) should be fine (requires
 Java, but that is already recommended for our infrastructure, and should be in place when you have come this far).
 - Window's own NotePad.
 No syntax colouring, but very robust.
 Note that we use UTF-8.
+If letters are suddenly garbled you should look for the *text encoding* menu.
-- Since ubuntu is Linux, editors like *vim* or *emacs* will do, if you are familiar with one of these, stick to them.
+- Since ubuntu is Linux, editors like *vim* or *emacs* will do, if you are familiar with one of these, stick to it.

 Any other editor handling UTF-8 should be fine as well.